kalisio/crisis/src/statics/aktnmap-terms_en.md

 # Terms of Service

-This website is owned and operated by Kalisio SAS ("Kalisio", "we" or “us”).
+This website and related mobile application is owned and operated by Kalisio SAS ("Kalisio", "we" or “us”).
 By using the site, the mobile application, services provided on the site, or content we make available to you through the services (collectively, "Services"), you agree to be bound by the following Terms of Service.

 **IF YOU DO NOT AGREE TO THIS TERMS, PLEASE DO NOT USE THE SERVICES.**